Biography Louise Stomps 1900 - 1988

 1960

-Move to Rechtmehring near Wasserburg am Inn.
+Moves to Rechtmehring, near Wasserburg am Inn.
 She moves into the Kupfmühle, an old water mill, where she lives very secluded until the end of her life.

-She restores the long-neglected house with her own hands and sets up a studio that is open over two floors and thus also suitable for tall sculptures.
+She restores the long-neglected house with her own hands and sets up a studio that is open on two levels, making it suitable for large sculptures.

-[Aquarell Inge Becker-Schrader, um 1961, Kumpfmühle vor der Renovierung]
+[Aquarell Inge Becker-Schrader (one of her daughters), um 1961, Kumpfmühle vor der Renovierung]

 Gallery with sculptures in Kumpfmühle